prpole/dissertation/chapter3/norris_capitalocene.md

 it is hard not to do, we would seem to root for a different cog in the capitalist machine.

-What such a reading would miss is the extent to which the capitalist critique is inseparable from the environmentalist critique, the combination of which in turn rests on the novel’s sense of planetarity.
+What such a reading would miss is the extent to which Norris's critique of capital is inseparable from his environmentalist critique, the combination of which in turn rests on the novel’s sense of planetarity.
 The “miner’s” mentality has a clear endpoint: “To get all there was out of the land, to squeeze it dry, to exhaust it, seemed their policy.